curt2023/buzzline-06-rogers/README.md

 - WSL by Microsoft (on Windows Machines)

 ## Task 1.
 Create and activate a .venv
-Follow the instructions in [MANAGE-VENV.md](https://github.com/denisecase/buzzline-01-case/docs/MANAGE-VENV.md) to:
-1. Create a .venv
-2. Activate .venv
-3. Install the required dependencies using requirements.txt.

 ## Task 2.
 Start Zookeeper and Kafka (Takes 2 Terminals)